thomas-hennessy-work/QA-Final-Project/README.md

 ### Terraform
 We used Terraform as the provisioning tool to set up the AKS cluster with the correct VMs and their resource group.
 The Branch Model was used to promote best practises and to deploy to multiple environments (live, staging and testing), with the same infrastructure code.

+### Ansible
+Additionally, we used Ansible as our configuration management tool to configure the VM where the e2e tests were run

 ### Jenkins
 We used Jenkins as the CI Server.
 This allowed us to deploy the application very easily by creating a Jenkins Pipeline job using a multi-stage pipeline script.
 The GitHub webhook feature was particularly useful as whenever we commited a change to the source code